makersacademy/takeaway-challenge/README.md

 This program was made during week 2 of Makers Academy.
 It allows the user to view a restaurant menu, make an order, see the cost, and then receive a text message informing them of when the delivery is due to arrive.
 -----

-* Fork this repo
-* Run the command 'bundle' in the project directory to ensure you have all the gems
-* Write a Takeaway program with the following user stories:

 ```
 As a customer
 So that I can check if I want to order something